intel-iot-devkit/smart-video-workshop/up2-vision-kit/setup_intel_system_studio_2019.md

         tar -xvf system_studio_2019_update_2.tar.gz

-9. Open a terminal, go to the extracted installation directory and run **sudo ./install.sh**
+9. Open a terminal, go to the extracted directory and run as root user

+        sudo ./install.sh

-10. Install as root user, type your password, enter the Serial Number Emailed to you, you can click **Customize** then **Next** to choose which components you’d like to install, here we only selected the **minimal requirements** for our workshop:
+10. Installation GUI will pop up, enter the Serial Number Emailed to you, you can click **Customize** then **Next** to choose which components you’d like to install, here we only selected the necessary components for our workshop:

         1. Docker* based build system
         2. Eclipse IDE